McIntech/McIntech/README.md

 | **Arveta House POS**  | POS for restaurants and hospitality     | Turborepo (Rails + 2× React)    |
 | **Aviation Examiner** | Pilot examination prep                  | Vite/React + serverless API     |

 Most repositories are private (client work).
-Reach out if you'd like a walkthrough.
+Happy to walk through the architecture and code in an interview.

 ## How I work